janjakubnanista/svg-to-jsx/README.md

 `passProps` *Boolean* Set this to true in case you want to pass `props` to the root element.

+`renderChildren` *Boolean|String* Set this to true in case you want to render *this.props.children* in the root element.
+If set to string value, this value is interpreted as an element ID and children are rendered into this element.
+If element already has some text content children are appended to the end.

 `refs` *Object* In case you want to be able to access specific elements from your SVG file, you can add `refs` to them.
 This object's keys are IDs of elements that will be assigned `refs`, the values are the `ref` names, for example:

     {